MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 4 - <b> ONNX Standards Model Deployment </b> - Even though in the AutoML run configuration, the facility to create an ONNX compatible model was enabled, the same was not explored further.
 This is something that should be tried out in the future to help create an AI model which complies to a cross platform ONNX standard and helps increase the life & usage of the model across platforms.

 ## Screen Recording
-*TODO* Provide a <a href="https://youtu.be/LekDuPgowe0">link</a> to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
-- A working model
-- Demo of the deployed  model
-- Demo of a sample request sent to the endpoint and its response
+The <a href="https://youtu.be/LekDuPgowe0">Youtube link</a> is a screen recording of the project in action which demonstrates a working model, it's demonstration & sample request sent to the endpoint and its response.

-## Standout Suggestions
+## Standout Suggestions - The following was attempted by me :
-*TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.

-1 - <b>Application Insights Emabled</b> - As can be seen from the screenshot below, for the deployed model, application insights can be enabled.
+<b>Application Insights Emabled</b> - As can be seen from the screenshot below, for the deployed model, application insights can be enabled.

 ![Figure  - AutoML Run Completed - Best Model - Deployment App Insights Enabled - ](http://www.kaytek.co.in/images/msudp3/1B10_MK_MSUD_Azure_ML_Scholarship_Capstone_Project_Hyperdrive_Run_Best_Model_Deployment_Enabled_App_Insights.png)